BioMemPhys-FAU/domhmm/README.md

 HMM model to determine Lo or Ld domains from coarse grained or atomistic MD simulations.

-domhmm is bound by a [Code of Conduct](https://github.com/m-a-r-i-u-s/domhmm/blob/main/CODE_OF_CONDUCT.md).
+DomHMM is bound by a [Code of Conduct](https://github.com/m-a-r-i-u-s/domhmm/blob/main/CODE_OF_CONDUCT.md).

 ### Installation

-To build domhmm from source,
+To build DomHMM from source,
 we highly recommend using virtual environments.
 If possible, we strongly recommend that you use [Anaconda](https://docs.conda.io/en/latest/) as your package manager.